 The makeup of veneers also makes them able to withstand extreme temperature changes.
 So if you drink a hot cup of tea or eat a very cold bowl of ice cream, there should be no adverse side effects where your veneers are concerned.

 Ultimately, porcelain veneers are strong, durable, functional, and flawless.
 It only takes the meticulous application of veneers by a talented dentist to make sure your smile is unforgettable for all the right reasons.
-Make your appointment for a consultation with Dr. Ken Cirka, Dr. Jessica Meier, Dr. Mimi Jeon or Dr. Stephanie Smith at Philadelphia Dentistry and ask about porcelain veneers and whether they’re the right cosmetic dentistry treatment for you.
+Make your appointment for a consultation with Dr. Ken Cirka, Dr. Mimi Jeon or Dr. Stephanie Mastrota at Philadelphia Dentistry and ask about porcelain veneers and whether they’re the right cosmetic dentistry treatment for you.